PetterTech/blog/content/posts/2015-10-15-ucsd-mapping-emc-vnx-luns-to-an-esxi-cluster.md

 The only difference is the name and type of the output.

-Now, let&#8217;s look at the workflow user inputs:
+Now, let's look at the workflow user inputs:

 [<img decoding="async" loading="lazy" class="alignnone size-full wp-image-756" src="http://4.234.145.218/wp-content/uploads/2015/10/2015-10-15_14-17-37.png" alt="2015-10-15_14-17-37" width="947" height="339" />][2]

-In this workflow I haven&#8217;t configured any outputs, so let&#8217;s move along to the first task: the powershell task.
+In this workflow I haven't configured any outputs, so let's move along to the first task: the powershell task.

 [<img decoding="async" loading="lazy" class="alignnone size-full wp-image-757" src="http://4.234.145.218/wp-content/uploads/2015/10/2015-10-15_14-41-13.png" alt="2015-10-15_14-41-13" width="1213" height="580" />][3]